 Students in this one-of-a-kind graduate program are part of an unprecedented national network of leading institutions committed to local, national, and global change.
 Project Dragonfly is based in the Department of Biology at Miami University, a state university in Oxford, Ohio, established in 1809.
 Miami, listed as one of the eight original Public Ivies, has a long and distinguished record of excellence in research and teaching in science and education.
 Project Dragonfly reaches millions of people each year through inquiry-driven learning media, public exhibits, and graduate programs worldwide.
 AIP Master’s students join a growing alliance of education, environmental, and community leaders.

-We will hold two information sessions prior to the February 28, 2022 AIP Application Deadline, aimed to introduce prospective students to the AIP experience with San Diego Zoo Wildlife Alliance as your AIP home Master's Institution.
-You will meet AIP staff, you'll hear an overview of the program, and you can ask questions via a Q&A session that includes a panel of current AIP students and alumni.
+We will hold two information sessions prior to the February 28 AIP application deadline, aimed to introduce prospective students to the AIP experience with San Diego Zoo Wildlife Alliance as your AIP home Master's Institution!
+You will meet AIP staff, hear an overview of the program, and you can ask questions via a Q&A session that includes a panel of current AIP students and alumni.

 December Information Session (Virtual)